yusuke-imoto-lab/RECODE/python/README.md

-# scRECODE - python code
+# RECODE - python code

 ## Installation
-To install scRECODE package, use `pip` as follows:
+To install RECODE package, use `pip` as follows:

 ```
 $ pip install screcode